white fungus on succulents

 Bleach-less dishwashing soaps are a good home remedy for treating fungal infections.

-The dried flowers of these colorful daisies are used as fungicides.
+The dried flowers of these colourful daisies are used as fungicides.
 A specially prepared liquid of them with alcohol and water serves the purpose.

-Some other items, like Bordeaux mixture, cooking oils are a direct remedy to fungus problems or are compatible with other fungicide solutions.
+Some other items, like Bordeaux mixture, cooking oils are a direct remedy to fungus problems or are compatible with other fungicide solutions like neem oil.

-Well-prepared with the tools to handle the fungal scare on succulents, you will feel more confident to tackle fungus attack on succulents.
+Well-prepared with the tools to handle the fungal scare on succulents, you will feel more confident to tackle fungus attacks on succulents.

 You can go to our other blog, where we have discussed elimination methods in detail.
 It will make you more self-dependent, worry-free, and a much happy gardener!